einavha/api.ubinary.com/affiliates/readme.md

 #### Availible APIs

+**NOTE**:
+You should build your HTTP request in a proper way.
+For example, HTTP requests without any HTTP header probably will be blocked.

 ###### User reports
 - [/reports/affiliate/12345/accounts.json](accounts.json.md) - get details of affiliate's users
 - [/reports/affiliate/12345/transactions.json](transactions.json.md) - get details of users's fund transactions